shurankain/bbse-java/README.md

 * ✅ Prefix-free encoding of bounded integers
 * ✅ Reversible with `encode(...)` / `decode(...)`
 * ✅ Custom midpoint support with `encodeFrom(...)`
-* ✅ Stateless and test-covered
+* ✅ Stack-compatible (bit sequences have no footer or header)
 * ✅ Identical to the [Rust version](https://crates.io/crates/bbse) (bit-for-bit)
 * ✅ No external dependencies